top of page

 Once the saddles are completed, Bam trainers show how to fit them and how to load donkeys in a humane, safe manner.

-Bam distributed over 200 saddles--at no cost--during the training sessions, thanks to Animal-Kind International supporters!
+Bam distributed over 200 saddles--at no cost--during the training sessions, thanks to Animal-Kind International supporters who are helping donkeys in Uganda through our Partnership with Bam Animal Clinics.

 At community vet clinics, in addition to injuries from improper loading, the Bam team usually treats many other health issues, such as eye conditions, foot rot, chronic emaciation, and overgrown hooves.
 Usually the team treats these on the spot, but some need follow-up by Bam's local contacts.
 Bam documents every owner and donkey who requires a follow-up visit.